-The theatre was renowned for its spectacular Victorian melodramas and pantomimes but since the 1920s its history has mirrored the development of the modern musical.
+The theatre was renowned for its spectacular Victorian melodramas and pantomimes, but since the 1920s its history has mirrored the development of the modern musical.
 From the original London productions of American musicals Rose Marie, The Desert Song and Show Boat, through Ivor Novello’s romantic operettas and Rodgers and Hammerstein’s groundbreaking post-war shows to The Producers and The Lord of the Rings.
-My Fair Lady held the record as the theatre’s longest run for many years but Cameron Mackintosh’s record breaking production of Miss Saigon, at ten years, is the current record holder.
+My Fair Lady held the record as the theatre’s longest run for many years but Cameron Mackintosh’s record breaking production of Miss Saigon is the current record holder at 10 years.
 After Shrek the Musical followed the family spectacular Roald Dahl’s Charlie and the Chocolate Factory directed by Sam Mendes.
-The theatre is currently playing host to 42nd Street, broadway’s biggest show brought to the West End’s biggest stage.
+Most recently the theatre played host to 42nd Street, Broadway’s biggest show on the West End’s biggest stage.

-For three and a half centuries the Theatre Royal Drury Lane, has provided entertainment for the masses and has been visited by every monarch since the Restoration.
-The theatre has not one, but two, Royal boxes and it was here that the public first heard both the National Anthem and Rule Britannia.
+The theatre has not one, but two, Royal boxes and it was here that the public first heard both the National Anthem and Rule, Britannia!
 The Theatre celebrated its 350th years of operation on 7 May 2013 and the current building had its 200th birthday in October 2012.

 The first theatre was erected in 1663 by Thomas Killigrew, who had received a patent to do so from King Charles II.
 We still operate under this Royal Charter today and a copy is proudly displayed although the original is now in the safe-keeping of the V&A Theatre and Performance Collections.
 This building, about the current size of the present stage, was visited by Samuel Pepys and was where Charles II first encountered Nell Gwynne, who made her debut on the stage in 1665.
 It was short-lived, being destroyed by fire in 1672.